 - Non-English-speaking audience using the internet: 47%

-It’s evident from these figures that the future growth of India’s internet user base is made up of regional language internet users.
+It’s evident from these figures that the future growth of India’s internet user base will come from regional language internet users.

 Therefore, localization will play a crucial role in the digitalization of the country overall.

-We are all aware of the great ‘digital divide’ that exists in India – the gulf or gap between regions and people that have ready access to modern information and communication technology, and those that have restricted or no access.
+We are all aware of the great ‘digital divide’ that exists in India.
+That’s the gulf or gap between regions and people that have ready access to modern information and communication technology, and those that have restricted or no access.

 Going a step further, we come across another phrase that holds relevance in the country today: the ‘digital language divide’.